DrewRoss5/EvoLang/docs/evolang_basics.md

 ```
 Will print the result of `2 * (5 + 5)`
 ## Stack commands:
-There are four basic stack commands supported, those commands are:
+There are seven basic stack commands supported, those commands are:
 - push
 - pop
 - duplicate
+- size
 - clear
+- swap
+- peek

 ### Push:
 This instruction pushes a new value to the stack, currently there are five supported data types that can be pushed to the stack, being integers, floating points, strings, booleans, and single characters.
 All of these can be directly pushed on to the stack with the push command, as seen below:
 ```